open/close all folders

 - In Smallville, Chloe Sullivan forgives Lionel off-screen for trying to kill her.
 Twice.
 In Fracture, she dies saving Lex Luthor.
 Luckily, she has Resurrective Immortality.

 - Tori Vega of Victorious always seems to be able to let Jade West's behavior slide, no matter how awful that behavior might seem to the viewer.
-One episode even features a truly bizzare example of What the Hell, Hero? where the person being forgiven is the same person calling Tori out for it.
+One episode even features a truly bizarre example of What the Hell, Hero? where the person being forgiven is the same person calling Tori out for it.

 - The Tenth Doctor from Doctor Who does this selectively.
-Unfortunately, the probability of his granting forgiveness is directly related to the horrors the person he's forgiving has committed, and often granted without there being a Heel-Face Turn from the other party.
+Unfortunately, the probability of his granting forgiveness is directly related to the horrors the person he's forgiving has committed, and it's often granted without there being a Heel–Face Turn from the other party.

 - On True Blood, Sookie's Love Makes You Dumb is arguably bordering on this when it comes to Bill's various dodgy deeds.

 - Chuck: It seemed like this trope applied to Agent Shaw and Sarah until The Reveal that he had been faking his forgiveness so he could get a chance to kill her: "You killed my wife.
 Did you really think I'd be okay with that?"

 - In Mozart's Don Giovanni, Donna Elvira is willing to forgive everything if Giovanni just loves her.
 Also, surprisingly, despite all his scariness, the commander.
 What do you do if someone tries to rape your daughter, kills you and mocks your grave and you know this man has just a few more ours to live?
 Gloat back, just wait to really enjoy just seeing him go to hell?
 Of course not, you come back from the grave in a desperate attempt to save his soul from damnation...